How Much Does Welding School Cost in California?

 Are Apprenticeship Placements Guaranteed After Graduation?

-No, apprenticeship placements aren’t guaranteed after graduation; you’ll get apprenticeship opportunities and job placement support from many programs, but acceptance depends on employer demand, your weld test scores, certifications, and local labor market conditions.
+No. Programs offer job placement support and apprenticeship opportunities, but acceptance depends on employer demand, your weld test scores, certifications, and local labor market conditions.

 What Safety Certifications Are Included in the Curriculum?

-You’ll earn OSHA 10 and hot work certifications, plus hands-on safety protocols training, EPA and confined-space awareness, and industry-standard certification types like AWS entry-level credentials; labs and simulated jobsite drills reinforce measurable competency.
+Most programs include OSHA 10 and hot work certifications, plus hands-on safety training covering EPA and confined-space awareness.
+Entry-level AWS credentials and simulated jobsite drills are also common.

 Can I Rent or Lease Welding Equipment From the School?